PlastiComp Logo

 Light weighting or mass reduction is a core focus in aerospace and automotive markets where weight reduction facilitates increased fuel economy and decreases associated emissions.
 In this context, long fiber composites are eco-friendly alternatives to heavier materials.
 Using less of a higher performing material is not only a tactic to reduce weight but can also lower overall material costs, especially when fiber reinforcement is used to up-engineer the structural properties of a lower cost polymer or as a price diluent in higher cost engineering resins.

-For many consumer items, weight reduction promotes in demand portability along with increased functionality and improved ergonomics.
+For many consumer items, weight reduction promotes in-demand portability along with increased functionality and improved ergonomics.
 Portability extends to sporting goods and tools where lighter weight components ease handling fatigue.
 With carbon fiber reinforced composites there can be additional perceived value added to products by consumers for utilizing “high tech” materials.
 This concept provides a competitive marketing advantage over products made from simpler plastics.

-In metal replacement applications, long fiber composites are most successful when components take advantage of plastics unique characteristics through redesign instead of attempting to use them as drop-in substitutes.
-Design analysis using computer simulations are especially helpful in attempting to duplicate structural performance attributes of metals in reinforced plastics as fiber alignment becomes a crucial design criteria
+In metal replacement applications, long fiber composites are most successful when components take advantage of plastics' unique characteristics through redesign instead of attempting to use them as drop-in substitutes.
+Design analysis using computer simulations are especially helpful in attempting to duplicate structural performance attributes of metals in reinforced plastics as fiber alignment becomes a crucial design criteria.

 Creep Resistance